yavuzthedracula/jsonland/README.md

 # JsonLand

-JsonLand is a collection of quality and innovative Python-based tools that provide formatting, escaping, decoding Unicode characters, converting SQL `INSERT` queries, and converting SQL `INSERT` queries to JSON data.
+JsonLand is a collection of quality and innovative Python-based tools this provide formatting, escaping, decoding Unicode characters, converting SQL `INSERT` queries, and converting SQL `INSERT` queries to JSON data.

 ## Features